miguelvr/satiric-text-analysis/README.md

 Satirical news are considered to be a form of entertainment.
 However, if interpreted literally, it is potentially deceptive and harmful.
-In the case the reader is not able to interpret the satirical cues of the document, there is not much of a difference between satirical news and fake news.
+In the case the reader is not able to interpret the satirical cues of the document, there is not much of a difference between satirical news and fake news, but it is a lot harder to compare the facts against a ground truth in satire detection, as there is not necessarily a ground truth.
 Therefore, for applications such as automatic fact checking, detecting satire in a given document can be a very important task.